Shinjan-saha/IOT-Nodemcu/README.md

 # Working Principle

-Here we create an Website & programme the Nodemcu in such a way that we control an led with that website without requiring any other devices we can switch on & off the Led
+Here we create an Website & programme the Nodemcu in such a way that we control an led with that website without requiring any other devices we can switch on & off the Led.Make sure that both Laptop/Mobile & the nodemcu must be connected with same network/wifi

 # Code